SAP IDM & MIM End-of-Life: How to Plan Your Identity Migration

 Integration and Customization Challenges

-Microsoft has built a solid platform, but it’s designed to work in a certain way.
+Microsoft has built a solid platform, but it’s designed to work optimally within a Microsoft environment.
 If your business processes don’t align with that approach, you’ll need to either change your processes or find workarounds that add complexity and cost.

 The True Cost of Migration